International Family Law Chambers

 ANSWER:

 You must start an English divorce, based on your husband’s adultery and/or unreasonable behaviour, immediately in order to protect the financial position of you and the children.
 If your husband starts a Swedish divorce first there may be a risk that you will end up with no maintenance for yourself because Swedish courts tend not to grant spousal maintenance following divorce.
-Under European family law legislation which came into effect throughout the European Union (except Denmark) in March 2001, the first to issue and serve divorce papers will be able to finalise the divorce in his or her country of choice.
+Under European family law legislation which came into effect throughout the European Union (except Denmark) in March 2001, the first to issue and serve valid divorce papers will almost certainly be able to finalise the divorce in his or her country of choice.

 QUESTION: